dennessu/oculus-app-store/docs/markdown/Deployment Guide.md

   ./upload_script.sh ppe
   ```

-  1. Go to the master and slave servers using silkcloud account.
+  1. Go to all db servers using silkcloud account.
 For PPE, the servers are:
     * `10.24.16.50`
     * `10.24.20.50`
+    * `10.24.22.50`
     * `10.24.34.10`
     * `10.24.38.10`